null

 Full-Overlay Doors vs. Partial-Overlay Doors

 Full-overlay doors cover up the entirety of the cabinet frame, which means that they almost meet edge to edge and cover the frame completely when all the doors are closed.
-The appearance is very similar to inset cabinet doors and creates the same clean, continuous look.
+The appearance resembles inset cabinet doors and creates the same clean, continuous look.

 Partial-overlay doors, also known as half-overlay doors, only cover up part of the frame, so when all the doors are closed, you can see the individual doors sitting on top of the frame underneath.
 Many people prefer how partial-overlay doors give their cabinets depth and dynamism instead of a uniform appearance when deciding between full overlay vs. half overlay cabinet doors.